filippo-orru/personal-site-hugo/content/blog/updating-site-theme/index.md

   List of art posts, laid out as a grid of images.
 {{< /image >}}

 Hugo makes it easy to compress images I supply.
 In the grid shown above, an individual image is never larger than 400x400 pixels.
-So when the page is built, all images are compressed to this size and converted to webp, which makes for minimal file sizes and quick page loads.
+So when the page is built, all images are compressed to this size and converted to `.webp`, which makes for minimal file sizes and quick page loads.
 Of course, when viewing an individual artwork, the full-size image is used.

 # Conclusion